demisto/content/Packs/ThreatExchange/Integrations/ThreatExchangeV2/README.md

     | Non Malicious Threshold | If the percentage of 'Non Malicious' reported statuses is above this threshold the indicator will be defined as good, otherwise unknown | False |

 4. Click **Test** to validate the URLs, token, and connection.

-## Backwards compatibility
-The integration is fully backwards compatible with the ThreatExchange integration.

 ## Changes compared to previous version
+1. Dbot score calculation is different see the section below for more details.

+2. The context output of the command **threatexchange-query** appears under ThreatExchange - Query instead of under queryResult.

-1. The output of reputation commands which was executed on an invalid input is not a raise of an exception, but an output that says no information was found for the given input.
+3.The output of reputation commands which was executed on an invalid input is not a raise of an exception, but an output that says no information was found for the given input.
   In addition a description of the error that occurred is added to the Cortex XSOAR server log.

-2. Dbot score calculation is different see the section below for more details.

 ## DBot Score / Reputation scores